Deep Learning as the Disciplined Construction of Tame Objects: Convergence of Subgradient Method

 This is a direct consequence of \cref{lmm:stratfun} and part (\ref{it:xdertan}).
 The derivative of $f\circ x$ thus involves the subdifferential of $f$ and the velocity of $x$ in a formula reminiscent of the smooth setting, hence the term ``chain rule''.
 This is the form employed by \cite{davis2020stochastic} and others.
-While succinct, we prefer the equivalent form of item (\ref{it:chainrule}), that highlights the role played by the stratification, and the importance of the smoothness of $f|_\M$.
+We prefer part (\ref{it:chainrule}) of \cref{lemma:chainrule}, as it highlights the role played by the stratification, and the importance of the smoothness of $f|_\M$.

-\begin{proof}[Proof of \cref{lemma:chainrule}] Let $\stratif$ be a definable $C^1$-stratification of $\R^n$ provided by \cref{lmm:stratfun}.
-Thus, the restriction of $f$ to $\M$ is $C^1$ on $\M$, for each $M\in \stratif$.
+\begin{proof}[Proof of \cref{lemma:chainrule}] Consider a definable locally Lipschitz function $f:\bbR^n \to \bbR$, let $\stratif$ be a definable $C^1$-stratification of $\R^n$ provided by \cref{lmm:stratfun}, and let $x:[0, +\infty) \to \bbR^n$ denote an absolutely continuous curve.
 We will prove part (\ref{it:xdertan}) with the help of a~claim using a~term ``bad''.
 We say a time $t>0$ is \emph{bad} if there exists $\varepsilon>0$ such that: